Product Photography

 View All Case Studies

-• Skipping storyboards and relying merely on improvising on the sets
+• Skipping storyboards and relying on improvising on set, which consistently produces inconsistency, missed frames, and reshoots that cost more than the storyboard would have.

-At Confetti, product photography is approached as a strategic layer of the go-to-market plan.
-Every visual decision is intentional, platform-specific, and aligned with how the brand wants to be perceived.
+At Confetti, product photography is planned and executed as a strategic layer of the go-to-market plan, not as something that gets sorted out once everything else is in place.
+Every visual decision is intentional, platform-specific, and aligned with how the brand needs to be perceived in the environment where the image will actually live.

 How important is product photography in influencing purchase decisions for my category?